 An interesting question that comes up from time-to-time is: Do you need a patent attorney to draft and file a patent?
-This question is usually from ill-informed first-time inventors and sometimes quite well educated professionals such as engineers who believe they can navigate the patent system alone.
+This question is usually from first-time inventors and those who have little experience with the patent system.

 A quick Google search seems to present a number of options and “self-help” books or videos to convince inventors to prepare and file their own patents (these books and videos are of course sold to their “victims” with a no-liability disclaimer for the loss of your patent rights).

 So in this article, we will attempt to explore this topic (as objectively as possible!) as to why our profession exists and hopefully demonstrate that, yes – you do need a patent attorney.

 According to IP Australia over 98% of patents prepared and filed without the assistance of patent attorney do not successfully make it through to a granted standard Australian Patent.
 More than likely, the remaining 2% are unenforceable or otherwise invalid.